canjs/can-stache/docs/magicTagTypes.md

  - Insertion tags - insert their value into the result like `{{expression}}` and `{{{expression}}}`.
  - Section tags - optional render a sub-section like `{{#expression}} ... {{/expression}}`.

-Lets see the general behavior of each tag type:
+Let’s see the general behavior of each tag type:

 ### Insertion Tags